 ACCEPTABLE LAND: Acceptable land is land which consists of the following soil drainage classes: excessively drained, well drained and/or moderately well drained.
 These soil drainage classes are considered acceptable because they indicate soils that have slight to moderate limitations for building site and leach field development.
-The remaining soil drainage classes and delineated wetlands indicate soils that have severe limitations for building site and leach field development because they have a high-water table or are otherwise unsuitable for development because of wetland and hydric conditions.
+The remaining soil drainage classes and delineated wetlands indicate soils that have severe limitations for building site and leach field development because of wetland and hydric conditions.
 Soil information shall be determined, at the Planning Board's discretion, by a certified soil scientist in accordance with Site Specific Soil Mapping Standards for New Hampshire and Vermont, Society of Soil Scientists of Northern New England Publication No.3, 1997.
 Please see the buildable lot definition for the amount of acceptable land required in each type of residential lot found in Hollis.